publisha/publisha.github.io/pages/create_speare_play_web.md

 4. Double click this file to unpack - this creates a _hidden_ folder called `.atom` (**but you won't see it**).

 > You can view hidden files by using `SHIFT-CMD full-stop` on the keyboard.

-The `Atom` program comes ready built with the following packages that will help you write posts for your blog.

--   tool-bar
--   markdown-writer
--   toolbar-markdown-writer
--   zen (this will provide a distraction free interface)

 ## Now we need to create the Github repository